 - Maruja Guttierez -Diaz, Advisor to the Director, Education and Culture, European Commission.

-Bates, T. (2010) Video on understanding the difference between and the LMS and a personal learning environment, Online learning and distance education resources, November 29
+2010 Understanding the difference between and the LMS and a personal learning environment

 This 4 min 30 sec YouTube video is an ‘animated’ chat about the differences between Learning Management Systems (the man) and Personal Learning Environments (the boy).
 Excellent use of animation to get the point over by Patricio Bustamente.